Bishan Depot

-The depot comprises a storage yard with a capacity of 59 trains and has an area of 300,000 m2.
-The depot also houses a central maintenance facility with train overhaul facilities for trains on the North South line operated by SMRT.
-Bishan depot previously provided maintenance work for the East West line too, prior to the opening of the Tuas Depot.
+The depot comprises a storage yard with a capacity of 59 trains and an area of 300,000 m2.
+The depot also houses a central maintenance facility with train overhaul facilities and a supply of trains travelling on the North–South Line operated by SMRT.
+Bishan depot previously provided maintenance work for the East–West Line too, prior to the opening of the Tuas Depot.
 It also acts as a training centre for newly recruited staff, and is where the faregate operation department is located.
-The depot is located between Ang Mo Kio station and Bishan station on the North South line and has 3 reception tracks: 2 tracks northbound towards Ang Mo Kio station and 1 track southbound towards Bishan station.
+The depot is located between Ang Mo Kio station and Bishan station on the North–South Line and has 3 reception tracks: 2 tracks northbound towards Ang Mo Kio station and 1 track southbound towards Bishan station.